carmenbianca/report-liferay/report.md

 #### How much CPU time is a licensing solution entitled to?
 Real time? {-}

-Peter Yoo said that there is no specific limit on CPU time, but that Liferay is always looking to run as quickly as possible.
+Peter said that there is no specific limit on CPU time, but that Liferay is always looking to run as quickly as possible.
 Especially if a test is run very quickly, even a little bit adds up.

-Therefore, Peter Yoo suggested an upper bound along the lines of five minutes.
+Therefore, Peter suggested an upper bound along the lines of five minutes.

 #### How often can/should the licensing solution run?
 When (in the development process) should it run? {-}

-Peter Yoo suggested that Matija might be able to answer this.
+Peter suggested that Matija might be able to answer this.
 Ideally it would be run as part of every pull request.
 The rationale for this is that the pull request is the soonest intervention moment.